saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

     - CacheHitCount (when API cache is enabled)
     - CacheMissCount (when API cache is enabled)
 - Your account is charged for accessing method-level CloudWatch metrics, but not the API-level or stage-level metrics.
-- In access logging, only $context variables are supported
+- In access logging, only `$context` variables are supported.
+- The following are the Gateway response types which are associated with the HTTP 504 error in API Gateway:
+  - **INTEGRATION_FAILURE** – The gateway response for an integration failed error.
+If the response type is unspecified, this response defaults to the `DEFAULT_5XX` type.
+  - **INTEGRATION_TIMEOUT** – The gateway response for an integration timed-out error.
+If the response type is unspecified, this response defaults to the `DEFAULT_5XX` type.

 ## Lambda